shaphat-codes/shaphat-codes/README.md

 - 👋 Hi, I’m Shaphat
-- 💞️ I’m looking to collaborate on Backend development projects involving Python, Golang and Java
+- 💞️ I’m looking to collaborate on Backend development projects involving Python and Golang
 - 📫 How to reach me,  whatsapp: 0551911595, twitter: @shaphat_

 <!---